|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Upon arrival at the airport in La Paz (11,600 ft above sea level), you will be met and transferred to our comfortable hotel.
-Here, you will have the rest of the day free to rest.
-It is important to take it easy at first so that you gradually acclimatize to the altitude before meeting your tour leader and the group for the Welcome Dinner in the evening.
+Here you will have the rest of the day free to rest.
+It is important to take it easy at first so that you gradually acclimatize to the altitude before meeting your Tour Leader and the group for the welcome dinner in the evening.

 Day 2: La Paz — Costumbrista Museum, Valley of the Moon

-We begin our exploration of La Paz this morning with a visit to the Costumbrista Museum featuring the different customs and traditions of La Paz as well as some of the city’s most prominent historical events.
-We will visit the Museum of Ethnography which is housed in the 18th century Marquis do Villa Verde Palace which showcases the regional and unique characteristics of Bolivia's independent cultures.
+We begin our exploration of La Paz this morning with a visit to the Costumbrista Museum, featuring the different customs and traditions of La Paz as well as some of the city’s most prominent historical events.
+We will visit the Museum of Ethnography which is housed in the 18th century Marquis do Villa Verde Palace, which showcases the regional and unique characteristics of Bolivia's independent cultures.

 Day 3: To Uyuni Salt Flats

-We have a morning flight to Uyuni where we have time to explore the fast and beautiful Uyuni Salt Flats.
+We have a morning flight to Uyuni where we have time to explore the vast and beautiful Uyuni Salt Flats.
 This is a unique natural wonder with an expanse of over 10,000 sq. km.
 While we are here we will visit the village of Colchani on the shores to see the locals produce salt.
 Enter this perfect natural highway to cross to “Isla Incahuasi”, a special habitat of volcanic rocks and giant cactus.
-We continue north to the pre-Columbian Aique Pucara fort and the nearby chullpares in the foothills of the Tunupa volcano.
+We continue north to the pre-Columbian Aique Pucara Fort and the nearby chullpares in the foothills of the Tunupa volcano.